 The Dashboard Settings window appears.

-- In the Gauges section, choose how gauges show data on your dashboard:
+- In the Gauges section, choose one of the following options to configure how gauges show data on your dashboard:

 - Visible Features—Gauges on the dashboard only load if the features they represent are visible on the map.
 Choosing this option can improve your project's performance.